kehantan/labbook/docs/protein/bradford.rst

 * Adapted from :cite:p:`ernst_linearization_2010`
 * This is a more advanced technique to get more accurate results from Bradford assay.
 Detailed protocol can be found `here <https://www.protocols.io/view/bradford-protein-assay-protein-concentration-measu-kqdg3pd9ql25/v1?step=3&u=%2Fview%2Fbradford-protein-assay-protein-concentration-measu-kqdg3pd9ql25%2Fv1>`_.
-* The main reasoning for doing this is that if we try to plot a standard curve from only 590 nm wavelength, we would not get a linear graph as expected.
+* The main reasoning for doing this is that if we try to plot a standard curve from only 595 nm wavelength, we would not get a linear graph as expected.
 At higher BSA concentration, the line would curve to a plateau when concentraion of BSA approaching 1000 ug/mL range.
 * So 2 readings at different wavelength, 590 nm and 450 nm was taken and calculate the absorbance ratio of A\ :sub:`590`\ /A\ :sub:`450`\ .
 * There are other wavelength used like 595 nm and 490 nm reported in other literature, but I find the standard curve calculated from readings with 590 nm and 450 nm wavelength works the best to give the highest R\ :sup:`2` value when plotted.

 #.
 Divide the absorbance value of each BSA concentration at 590 nm by absorbance value at 450 nm.

-    * :math:`\frac{A_590}{A_450}`
+    * :math:`\frac{A_{590}}{A_{450}}`

 **Results**

 * Plot the graph in GraphPad Prism or Microsoft Excel.
-* If using GraphPad Prism, use the linear regression model and fit the standard line into the data, better if R\ :sup`2` = 0.99.
+* If using GraphPad Prism, use the linear regression model and fit the standard line into the data, better if R\ :sup:`2` = 0.99.
 * Examine plot, trendline should be linear
-* Obtain the formula that describe the line of best fit of BSA standard cruve, :math:`y=mx+c`
+* Obtain the formula that describe the line of best fit of BSA standard cruve, :code:`y=mx+c`